 Working online is becoming more and more commonplace, with many companies now asking employees to use personal laptops in the office.
 The obvious issue that arises is keeping employees focused on their work.
 In this post, we discuss steps to ensure that time isn’t wasted online during office hours.

 Most jobs nowadays involve the use of IT in some capacity and many modern tasks require workers to spend large amounts of time online.
-Unfortunately, this can have a negative impact on productivity.
+Unfortunately, this can have a negative impact on productivity and may cause incidents at work.
 The temptation to use the internet excessively for personal use during office hours is increasingly irresistible.
 This is becoming particularly so given that many employees now use their own devices to do their work.

 According to a recent survey by Salary.com, a staggering 62% of employees waste between 30 minutes - 1 hour of office hours every single day.
 Much of this is via use of personal computers or mobile phones.

 The term cyberslacking is used to refer to when office hours are wasted due to the use of technology for social/personal reasons.
 Understandably, cyberslacking levels can be very difficult for managers to monitor and control.
 Managers can often find it difficult to strike a balance between allowing some personal tech use and letting cyberslacking become a parasite on company finances.

 Here are some guidelines to adhere to when it comes to combating cyberslacking in the workplace.

 As a boss or a manager, you need to outline clear rules for your employees as to the use of technology for personal means.
 After all, you can’t expect your employees to know exactly how much personal technology usage is over the line.
 Until you set clear boundaries, your employees won’t know when to stop.